lucasdias-infosec/mkdocs/docs/en-us/contribution-guide.md

 ### 🔎 Pull Requests

-- Fill out the PR template (in English) correctly to make review easier.
+- Fill out the PR template correctly to make review easier.
 - Include a clear description of your changes and objectives.
 - Ensure your PR is reviewed before merging.